25th Jan 2022 | Dubai Desert Classic

-Last year’s wind, rain (!) and difficult scoring was an anomoly, normally you need to be around 20-under, therefore you have to create birdie opportunities.
-Nine of the last 11 winners ranked inside the top-60 on tour for GIRs.
+Low scoring resumed after the anomaly of 2020.
+You need to be around 20-under, therefore you have to create birdie opportunities.
+10 of the last 12 winners ranked inside the top-60 on tour for GIRs.

 Top-40 finish the previous year